andreobriennz/remarkable/README.md

 Then choose one of the following methods:

 **Via User Interface**
-- `3 manage.py open` or `python3 manage.py start` to create the project via the new user interface!
+- `python3 manage.py start` to create the project via the new user interface!
-- Follow on screen prompts to create a project (note that editing project is not yet supported)
+- Follow on screen prompts to create a project

-**Via CLI or manually**
+**Manually**
-- Create a new project with `python3 manage.py create=name_of_project`

-- There will be a folder created in the 'projects/' directory matching the name of your new project.
-This is where all your project specific code and content is.
-Inside here, you will see a directory called 'content' - this is where you put all your content (blogs, book chapters, etc).
-Content in here should be all in markdown (files ending in .md)
+- Create a new project with `python3 manage.py create=name_of_project` and Remarkable will create a new project in the 'projects/' directory matching the name of your new project

 ### 2. Edit Project